tiagopossato/des_python_maker/app/base_code/README.md

 # Generated code

 The file `main.py` is the entry point of the generated code and the only file you need to change and run.

-1. First, create a action function to be called by the event handler whenever a handled event is enabled.
+1. First, create an action function to be called by the event handler whenever a handled event is enabled.
 The action function must have the following signature:

     ```python
     def action(event: Event):